Shane32/AppTemplate/docs/azure-database-setup.md

 - The connection string uses `Authentication=Active Directory Default` to use your Azure credentials locally
 - Database schema is managed through Entity Framework migrations in the application
 - For production deployment, the web app's managed identity will need database permissions (configured during [Azure Web App Setup](azure-webapp-setup.md))

-## Next Steps

-Continue to [Application Authentication Setup](azure-authentication-setup.md) to configure Azure AD authentication for your application.